 Out of courtesy and respect, please make sure that you credit the artist you copied from if you post your work to social media.

 5. Find people to learn from.

 Learning on your own can be challenging.
 Having a community of artists who can help you in your journey is a great way to improve.
 There are some wonderful Facebook groups that can do just that.
-Henna Hub has a very good files section on all topics henna and you can post your work and ask for feedback.
+Henna Community has a very good files section on all topics henna and you can post your work and ask for feedback.
 They are a very supportive community and will be gentle in their critique of your work, and not only that, they will be encouraging!